-Her 15 career CMA Award nominations include two for Album of the Year for Carnival Ride (2008) and Play On (2010); two nominations for Music Video of the Year for "Jesus Take the Wheel" (2006) and “Before He Cheats" (2007); and Musical Event of the Year for "I Told You So" featuring Randy Travis (2009).
-She has been nominated for Female Vocalist of the Year every year since winning in 2006 (2006-2012).
+Carrie Underwood has received five CMA Awards in her career: three consecutive Female Vocalist of the Year trophies (2006-2008), as well as Single of the Year (2007 for "Before He Cheats"), and the Horizon Award (2006).
+Her 23 career CMA Awards nominations include three for Album of the Year for Carnival Ride (2008), Play On (2010), and Blown Away (2013); five nominations for Music Video of the Year for "Jesus, Take the Wheel" (2006), "Before He Cheats" (2007), "Blown Away" (2013), "Somethin' Bad" a duet with Miranda Lambert (2014), and "Something in the Water" (2015); and two for Musical Event of the Year for "I Told You So" featuring Randy Travis (2009) and "Somethin' Bad" (2014).
+She has been nominated for Female Vocalist of the Year every year since first being nominated in 2006 (2006-2015).